WHAT WE INSPECT

 Termites and other wood destroying insects

 In addition to being a licensed home inspector, I am a licensed pest technician.
 This means I will thoroughly inspect for signs of active and past termite activity and damage as well as the presence of other wood destroying insects including carpenter ants, carpenter bees, powderpost beetles and old house borers.
 It also means that I am qualified to fill out form NPMA-33, the Wood Destroying Inspection Report required by some lenders.
 This will save you the expense and trouble of hiring a pest control company to do the inspection and report.
-I charge only $50 additional for this service and the fee is waived for veterans, police officers and other first responders as well as medical personal working in the fight against Covid-19.
+When done as part of a home inspection, I charge only $50 additional for this service and the fee is waived for veterans, police officers and other first responders as well as medical personal working in the fight against Covid-19.

 The illustration above will give you a quick idea of all the elements of a home that are included in a standard home inspection.
 A standard inspection takes 2 to 5 hours, depending upon the size of the home.